rodrigoalvesvieira/old-blog/_posts/2012-02-02-unix-goodies-1-cat.md

 ---
 layout: post
-title: Unix Goodies #1 - Cat
+title: Unix Goodies \#1 - Cat
 ---

 <span class="drops">U</span>nix gives us tools that let us perform any simple task we can do with a Computer.
+These tools generally follows Unix Philosophy and perform specific tasks with **mastery**.

 _Cat_ is one of these tools, when called, from the command line, it sends the contents of the given file to _STDOUT_: